Murders of Thomas and Jackie Hawks: Background

+Day of the crime

+The Hawkses were last seen alive on the morning of November 15, 2004, heading out of the harbor of Newport Beach.
+According to Machain, Deleon and Kennedy overpowered Thomas Hawks in the yacht's kitchen, handcuffing him and forcing him into the bedroom.
+Jackie overheard the commotion and once she stepped below deck, Machain held her at gunpoint.
+Jackie and Machain engaged in a physical struggle, with Machain eventually handcuffing her and bringing her to the bedroom.
+Jackie repeatedly shouted at Deleon, who claimed that the couple would be released if they cooperated.
+Deleon and Machain used duct tape to cover the eyes and mouth of the couple, then separately returned each to the main cabin to force them into signing and fingerprinting transfer documents for the yacht, with Deleon coercing them to also relinquish their bank details, granting Deleon access to the Hawkses' savings of over $1,000,000.

+After finishing the forced handover, Deleon set the ship controls for the deep waters off Santa Catalina Island, after which Deleon and Kennedy went to the back of the yacht to hoist up the anchor, leaving Machain to watch over the Hawkses in the bedroom.
+The couple were then brought to the deck and tied together with rope.
+Deleon was in the process of tying the chain of the anchor to the rope binding the Hawkses when Thomas kicked Deleon into a deckchair.
+Kennedy struck Thomas in the temple in response, causing the latter to drift in and out of consciousness.
+The Hawkses were killed when Kennedy pushed them overboard shortly after Deleon threw the anchor into the water.

+According to Machain, once Deleon set the ship to return to shore, all three searched the yacht for valuables such as money and jewelry to steal, with Kennedy taking out a fishing rod and angling on the way back.
+The yacht returned to Newport Beach.
+Neither body has ever been recovered.

 Investigation

 Police inquired into the couple's disappearance.
 On November 26, 2004, it was discovered that an attempt was made to access the Hawks's bank account from Mexico.
 The family was notified, and filed a missing-persons report with the Carlsbad, California police department.

 On November 29, the police interviewed Deleon.
 Deleon claimed to have bought the boat from the Hawks couple, and provided proof-of-purchase documents.
 Deleon told police that the sellers left in their car with the purchase money, and named Alonso Machain as a witness to the purchase.
 Deleon claimed to have purchased the boat with the intent of laundering money related to an armed burglary in 2002.

 In March 2005, after initially fleeing to Mexico and returning, Machain confessed to the crime.
 He was arrested in connection with the couple's disappearance along with Deleon and Henderson.
 Deleon initially maintained innocence, claiming they were not present at the time and speculated that the Hawkses were killed over a bad drug deal.